bitcoin-api/bitcoin-api-full-stack/README.md

 **Limited Edition Classic Watchful Eye Tee** - 0.005 BTC, shipping included - contact support@bitcoin-api.io to purchase

-## Sponsored Materials Info
+## Sponsored Content Info

-To add your sponsored material to this `README.md` file in the [Sponsored Materials](#sponsored-materials) section above, use one of the following sponsorship websites:
+To add your sponsored content to this `README.md` file in the [Sponsored Content](#sponsored-content) section above, use one of the following sponsorship websites:

 * [Bitcoin-Api on GitHub Sponsors](https://github.com/sponsors/bitcoin-api)
 * [Bitcoin-Api on Patreon](https://www.patreon.com/bitcoinapi)